Alert

 Collapse all

-Monitor and review incoming medical reports to confirm if the worker has medical clearance to return to work.
-Determine if the available medical information supports they can return to their pre-accident job or if they are cleared for modified work.
+Monitor and review incoming medical reports to confirm if the worker is medically cleared to return to work.
+Determine whether the medical information supports a return to their pre-accident job or indicates the need for modified work.

-To determine if the worker is fit for full or modified duties, review the worker's work capabilities and work restrictions as identified in the medical report and compare them to the worker's pre-accident job duties (e.g., job description and physical demands analysis; social and cognitive requirements when applicable) if available or obtain clarification of the job requirements.
+To determine if the worker is fit for full or modified duties, review the worker's capabilities and restrictions indicated in the medical report and compare them to the requirements of their pre-accident job (e.g., job description, physical demands analysis, and social and cognitive demands when applicable).
+If this information is unavailable, obtain clarification of the job requirements.
 Refer to the Classification of work capabilities section below.

 Identify other relevant details to support a return-to-work plan.
 Consider: